davidshepherd7/electric-operator/README.md

 [`use-package`](https://github.com/jwiegley/use-package) to load packages and keep your customisations organised).

-To temporarily enable electric-operator-mode simply call `electric-operator-mode`.
-To permanently enable it for a major mode simply add it to the relevant mode hook.
+To temporarily enable electric-operator-mode call `electric-operator-mode`.
+To permanently enable it for a major mode add it to the relevant mode hook.
 For example for python-mode add the following to your config:

     (add-hook 'python-mode-hook #'electric-operator-mode)

-Note that `electric-operator-mode` is not a global minor mode, and so must be enabled separately for each major mode.
+Note that `electric-operator-mode` is not a global minor mode.
+It must be enabled separately for each major mode that you wish to use it with.

 ## Customisation